unixtools/git-identity-helper/README.md

 be worth trying to look up the userid portion of the email in passwd file, but I don't think that will typically match up often enough to be worthwhile.

+Ideas:
+	Env var to request "prompting" - i.e. never allow it to use default behavior Apply checks only on certain git operations?